[Photograph courtesy of Susan ANDERSON; annotated on the back - "Rev John Eustace GILES."

-"...after a long & painful illness borne with much patience & submission.
-In his last moments he gave utterance to none of those rapturous expressions of joy & confidence which sometimes we find recorded in books as the last words of some; but his firm hope was in God's mercy, through Christ.
+"...after a long and painful illness borne with much patience and submission.
+In his last moments he gave utterance to none of those rapturous expressions of joy and confidence which sometimes we find recorded in books as the last words of some; but his firm hope was in God's mercy, through Christ.
 He would hear of nothing that he had ever done as supplying any ground for comfort.
-All he could see in himself, he said, was sin, & his predominant feeling was one of amazement at God's wonderful mercy, & patience, & forbearance.
+All he could see in himself, he said, was sin, and his predominant feeling was one of amazement at God's wonderful mercy, and patience, and forbearance.
 At length he fell asleep without a groan or struggle..."

-His remains were buried at West Norwood Cemetery, Norwood Road, London SE 27, in grave no. 15747, sq.
-26. There is no standing monument on the grave, in which he was, as of 2003, the sole burial.
+His remains were buried at West Norwood Cemetery, Norwood Road, London SE 27, in grave number 15747, square 26.
+There is no standing monument on the grave, in which he was, as of 2003, the sole burial.

 John's will was proved in London on 14 July 1875, by his widow Ellen.
-He made bequests of a silver coffee-pot & cream jug to his daughter Annie PURCELL; Silver tea-pot & sugar basin, & her mother's portrait, to his daughter Ellen PIGOTT; Watch, seals & rings to his eldest son, John Eustace, Junior; Cabinet with polyglot bibles & other contents, to his 2nd son, William Leese; Encyclopaedia Britannica to his 3rd son Joseph Henry; Large writing desk to his 4th son, Arthur; Butter dish with silver cover, to his 5th son Frederick Goodwin; Treasury bible, to his 6th son Arthur; Bagsten's Comprehensive Bible & Johansen's Dictionary, to his 7th son Frank; & Pulpit presentation Bible, to his 8th son Edwin Barnett.
+He made bequests of a silver coffee-pot and cream jug to his daughter Annie PURCELL; Silver tea-pot and sugar basin, and her mother's portrait, to his daughter Ellen PIGOTT; Watch, seals and rings to his eldest son John Eustace Junior; Cabinet with polyglot bibles and other contents to his second son William Leese; Encyclopaedia Britannica to his third son Joseph Henry; Large writing desk to his fourth son Arthur; Butter dish with silver cover to his fifth son Frederick Goodwin; Treasury bible to his sixth son Arthur; Bagsten's Comprehensive Bible and Johansen's Dictionary to his seventh son Frank; and Pulpit presentation Bible to his eighth son Edwin Barnett.

 JOHN EUSTACE GILES AND HIS THREE FAMILIES.

-John Eustace GILES had issue by his 1st wife Anne Ledyard EVILL:
+John Eustace GILES had issue by his first wife Anne Ledyard EVILL:

 i.
 Edward Lyman CROWN, born at Boston, 6 February 1878; died 26 July 1965.